Stratification of singular hyperkahler quotients: A local normal form for the underlying complex-Hamiltonian manifold

-We now build the local model $E$.
-Let $G$, $H$ and $V$ be as above, so that $G$ is a complex reductive group, $H$ a reductive subgroup of $G$, and $V$ a complex-symplectic representation of $H$.
-Since $G$ is a complex manifold, the cotangent bundle $T^*G$ has a canonical complex-symplectic form $-d\alpha$, where $\alpha$ is the tautological 1-form.
+Let $G$ is a complex reductive group, $H$ a reductive subgroup of $G$, and $(V,\omega_\C)$ a complex-symplectic representation of $H$.
+Then, $T^*G$ has the canonical complex-symplectic form $-d\theta$, where $\theta$ is the tautological holomorphic 1-form.
 We identify $T^*G$ with $G\times\g^*$ via left translation, i.e.\ via the biholomorphism